 - 5 Simple Ways to Have a Green Funeral

-No, but you should seek permission from the land owner prior to scattering.
+No, scattering ashes is perfectly legal.
+But you need to seek permission from the land owner prior to scattering.
 From Knoji:

 Many people express the wish to have their cremains scattered at a meaningful location as a way of becoming a part of that environment.
 State laws about burying or scattering cremains vary, though it is usually legal to dispose of them on your own property or with permission of a property owner.
 The Environmental Protection Agency does stipulate that cremains should be released 3 miles away from shore.
 However, since cremains are not toxic, scattering someone’s ashes anywhere will not be a danger to public health.
 Veterans are entitled to have their cremains scattered at sea by the Navy or Coast Guard.